Warehouse Racking Layout

 Are there different considerations when redesigning an existing warehouse racking layout?

 We often deal with customers who want to get more storage in their current industrial unit.
-In which case I look at the existing layout and how it can be improved, either by changing the racking layout to narrower aisles and higher racking or by redesigning to create a better workflow.
+In which case we look at the existing layout and how it can be improved, either by changing the racking layout to narrower aisles and higher racking or by redesigning to create a better workflow.
 If goods are coming in on pallets and going out on pallets then a narrow aisle layout might be more suitable to increase storage capacity.
 We are increasingly working with companies who are switching to articulated forklift trucks like Bendi or Flexi to reduce the amount of aisle space required.

 We regularly design a layout and project plan that can be completed in stages; stock can either be moved into outside storage or stacked temporarily in other areas as we rebuild the racking to increase capacity.